 This policy has been developed in acknowledgement of the unique status that all human remains occupy in curated archaeological assemblages and collections as the physical remains of once-living people.
 The retention of archaeological human remains for research and teaching purposes is recognized by the School as being of great importance to the furtherance of knowledge of the past as well as being of wider scientific potential for public benefit.
 Simultaneously, the School endeavors to ensure that any and all research involving archaeological human remains in its custody will be treated with due consideration of the complex ethical issues surrounding the use of human remains in research as well as an awareness of and sensitivity to communities who are genealogically descendent from the human remains under study.
 With this in mind students who may be given the opportunity to study archaeological human remains under the School custody will be suitably briefed on the relevant ethical issues regarding research involving human remains.
 The School seeks to use replacement copies of human material for teaching whenever possible and practical and if teaching or research activities require the use of human remains, students and staff will be given the opportunity to opt out of working with this material.

 Cardiff University recognizes that the presence of human remains is a sensitive subject for many individuals who may need to enter the store-room.
 For security reasons, no signs shall be posted externally that explicitly note the presence of human remains and no signs shall be posted when human remains are being examined or moved.
-There will be a sign on the end of the bank of the shelves, identifying them as being reserved solely for human remains.
+There will be a sign on the end of the back (?) of the shelves, identifying them as being reserved solely for human remains.

 The room shall be designated an amber zone with limited access and signposted as such.
 Human remains shall always be covered when being moved to or from the store room.